 The Isola del Giglio, situated across from the Argentario, is a natural paradise.
 Exploring the island’s three towns and the splendid descents down to the granite coasts, as well as the beaches and hidden bays, is a sure to be a treat for those who love the sea.
 The name of the island stretches back to Antiquity and alludes to the presence of goats, àighes in Greek, the ideal inhabitants of a place with a mountainous, rocky inland.

-With its half-moon shape, the island of Giannutri is the southernmost part of the Tuscan Archipelago; you can reach it from Porto Santo Stefano or from Giglio Island.
-At Cala Maestra, you will find the only beach on the island for swimmers.
-Giannutri is also home to magnificent remains of an ancient Roman villa.
+With its half-moon shape, Giannutri is the southernmost island in the Tuscan Archipelago, and can be reached from Porto Santo Stefano (Argentario) or from Giglio.
+Cala Maestra is the only beach on the island where visitors can go swimming.
+Giannutri is also home to stunning ruins of an ancient Roman villa.

 The island of Montecristo is a paradise for a few lucky people: only the guardian and his family live there, because in 1988, the island became a completely protected environmental zone, meaning that up to 1,000 metres from the entire coast is accessible to only 1,000 visitors per year, led by staff from the Forestry Corps.
 With its sharp profile, Montecristo is emblematic, becoming the symbol of what every island represents in the collective imagination.
 This is where the famous novel by Alexandre Dumas, The Count of Montecristo, is set.